-The company's business segments include Schwan's Home Service, Schwan's Consumer Brands, and Schwan's Food Service.
+The company's business segments include Schwan's Home Service, Schwan's Consumer Brands, Global Supply Chain, and Schwan's Food Service.

 Its Home Service business, which is supported by nearly 500 sales and distribution centers and about 4,500 home-delivery vehicles nationwide, is the largest direct-to-home food provider in the US with brands Schwan's and LiveSmart.